univention/kelvin-rest-api-client/docs/installation.rst

     $ pip install kelvin-rest-api-client

 This is the preferred method to install *Python UCS\@school Kelvin REST API Client*, as it will always install the most recent stable release.
-The major version of the *Python UCS\@school Kelvin REST API Client* must be at least as high as the version of the *UCS\@school Kelvin REST API* which is used.
+The major and the minor version of the *Python UCS\@school Kelvin REST API Client* must be at least as high as the version of the *UCS\@school Kelvin REST API* which is used.
 The patch level may differ.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide